 The next stage is that you will be asked about the problem and notes may be taken.
 The Therapist will need to find out certain necessary information both about the problem and about yourself.

-The third stage is hypnosis itself.
-There is a certain personal variation among therapists and they will often use different approaches for different individuals, but most Hypnotherapy involves the following:- You are led, by means of the Hypnotherapist's gently guiding voice, into a state where your body and mind are relaxed and nearly asleep.
+You are led, by means of the Hypnotherapist's gently guiding voice, into a state where your body and mind are relaxed and nearly asleep.
 To an onlooker it might seem as if you were totally asleep but in fact, though you will normally feel very relaxed, you will remain awake enough to be aware.
 Also awake will be those parts of your mind which the Therapist is working with to induce beneficial changes.
 This may mean that you will be picturing, as in a daydream, the things which are being spoken of and that you may experience the associated pleasant feelings.

 REMEMBER that if at any time you feel uncomfortable and want to terminate the session, then you will be perfectly capable of doing so.